-At the direction of the Vice Chief of Inductions he will be responsible for all necessary Brotherhood training including handouts, paperwork, recruiting old brothers to help administer the Brotherhood test, and the Brotherhood walk.
-In conjunction with the Vice Chief of Inductions, he will be responsible for determining and organizing ample Brotherhood projects.
+At the direction of the Vice Chief of Inductions, this person will be responsible for all necessary Brotherhood training including handouts, paperwork, recruiting old brothers to help administer the Brotherhood test, and the Brotherhood walk.
+In conjunction with the Vice Chief of Inductions, he/she will be responsible for determining and organizing ample Brotherhood projects.